 Another project is the Cactus Book Club which supports individuals aged 16-26 who are isolated due to health problems (physical disabilities, chronic illness, mental health).
-They received a grant to send two care packages to 20 young people in Braemar, Ballater and Strathspey.
+They received a grant to send two care packages to twenty young people in Braemar, Ballater and Strathspey

-The CYAT has been very busy with other engagement activities as well over the past year with lots of activities and events taking place.
+The CYAT has been very busy with other engagement activities as well over the past year with lots of activities and events taking place -

-- a) Four residentials.
-Orkney February 2023, Badaguish November 2022, Badaguish - March 2022, Badaguish - November 2021.
-The residential in Orkney was part of a Scottish Government funded project to develop Youth Local Action Groups across Scotland.
-The CYAT and other young people got together to workshop ideas about how to develop these groups, members of the CYAT took the lead in presenting the work they had done to date on the Europarc Youth Manifesto, forming the CYAT and the Cairngorms Youth Fund.
-The residentials at Badaguish were to develop the skills and capacity of the CYAT to become more effective in their working, furthering the cause of young people in the Cairngorms and to plan the yearly programme of events including a Youth Climate Camp in August 2023. - b) Three artist in residence online meetings.
-Each attended by three young people. - c) One online training session (Climate Conscious Communities). - d) One volunteer session in January 2023. - e) Two general business online meetings in February 2023 and November 2022.

-f) Online meetings with the Park Authority's Governance Committee, Cairngorms National Park Authority Board, Cairngorms Trust Board and National Parks UK.
+- a) 4 x residentials.
+Orkney Feb 23: Badaguish Nov 22:; Badaguish March 22:; Badaguish Nov 21:.
+The residential in Orkney was part of a Scottish Government funded project to develop Youth LAGs across Scotland.
+The CYAT and other young people got together to workshop ideas about how to develop these groups, members of the CYAT took the lead in presenting the work they had done to date on the EUROPARC Youth Manifesto, forming the CYAT and the Cairngorms Youth Fund.
+The residentials at Badaguish were to develop the skills and capacity of the CYAT to become more effective in their working furthering the cause of young people in the Cairngorms and also to plan the yearly programme of events including a youth climate camp in August 2023. - b) 3 x Artist in residence online meetings.
+Each attended by 3 young people. - c) 1 x online training session (Climate Conscious Communities). - d) 1 x volunteer session (Jan 23). - e) 2 x general business online meetings.
+Feb 23 and Nov 22: - f) Online meetings with the Park Authority's Governance Committee; CNPA Board; Cairngorms Trust Board; National Parks UK.